andykee/lentil/docs/user/advanced/matlab.rst

 because it does not require any additional path modification or management to use the model.

-For an example, see: :ref:`cookbook-matlab`.
+For an example, see: :ref:`examples.matlab_interface`.

 Finally, a few links that may be helpful when developing a MATLAB interface: